arnaud-jamin/Cog/README.md

 ### Integrating Cog in your project

+> [!IMPORTANT]
+> The way Cog integrates in your project has been simplified.
+If you update Cog, please read the [integration guide](#Integrating-Cog-in-your-project).
+If you didn't modify Cog sources, you should remove all your existing Cog files before updating.
+If you did modify Cog sources and stil have a `CogWindow` folder, consider deleting it before updating.

 The Cog repository has the following structure:
 - `CogSample` - A Sample that demonstrate various Cog functionalities.
 The project was saved in Unreal 5.5
 - `Plugins/CogAbility` - ImGui windows for the Gameplay Ability System (Abilities, Effects, Tags, ...)